Lahmacun: Variations

+Controversy

 Due to the hostile nature of the relations between Armenia and Turkey, the opening of Armenian restaurants serving the food in Russia was met by some protests.

-In March 2020, Kim Kardashian, an American model of Armenian heritage, posted a video on her Instagram saying "Who knows about lahmacun?
+In March 2020, Kim Kardashian, an American socialite and media personality of Armenian heritage, posted a video on her Instagram saying "Who knows about lahmacun?
 This is our Armenian pizza.
 My dad would always put string cheese on it and then put it in the oven and get it really crispy."
-This sparked outrage among Turkish social media users and had lashed out at her for describing lahmacun as Armenian pizza.
+This sparked outrage among Turkish social media users, who lashed out at her for describing lahmacun as Armenian pizza.